-For building product brands, the fact that they’re both in short supply presents an opportunity.
+For building product brands, the fact that they’re both in short supply presents an opportunity, especially for marketing building materials.
 These are two important human needs for which consumers are starving, and the brands that can offer them could have a distinct advantage over competitors that don’t.

 Consumers are continually bombarded with automated messaging and advertising.
 Auto-generated emails, cookies, retargeted ads, algorithms.
 They’re all placing marketing messages in front of consumer eyeballs… with a decreasing amount of human involvement behind them.

 These digital tools are simply a reality of today’s marketing world.
 The irony is that technology is making it easier and easier to engage customers on a personal level.
 Yet often, companies are too lazy to make those engagements truly personal and engender trust.
 If you want to stand out — you have to do a little bit extra — to connect with your audience.

 The CRM tools available today make it easy to keep in contact with your customers and prospects at just about any scale.
 You can send them emails and messages with offers.
 To answer questions.
 And to keep them moving down the sales funnel.

 But an overlooked capability of these tools is that they allow you to engage with customers on a personal level.
 To wish them a happy birthday or to do something else that lets them know you see them as a human being.

 The hard part is gathering that information.
 It takes time and diligence.